 With our attention on climate change, reducing emissions from deforestation makes financial sense too, as it is considerably less expensive than reducing emissions from fossil fuel combustion and other industrial sectors.

 While the discovery and usage of Corozo buttons may just touch the surface of this larger issue of deforestation and saving the environment, it is one important change the apparel industry can make to help the fight against climate change.

 After all, every sustainable step we take as individuals and businesses, helps to reduce our impact on the environment and plays an important role in protecting and preserving our natural resources.

 This is why at Nui, we closely examine and monitor every step of our production process, and the lifecycle of every garment we make.
 To us, premium quality doesn’t just mean that it’s made with the best natural materials, but that it’s designed for growth, longevity, wear and tear, and with the lowest environmental footprint possible.

 It’s a buttoned up process that ensures our customers and community a clean and small footprint as we step into the future with conscious awareness of the world we are creating with our dollars and actions.

-You can find Corozo buttons on our Wha Dress, Augustin Sweaters and Bernard Cardigans, featured in our Nui Knit Collection.
+You can find Corozo buttons on our Wha Dress, Augustin Sweaters and Bernard Cardigans, featured on our Nui Knitwear.